mabeledo/ctrie-java/README.md

 # ctrie-java
-A Java implementation of the concurrent trie described by [Prokopec, Bronson, Bagwell, and Odersky](http://aleksandar-prokopec.com/resources/docs/ctries-snapshot.pdf).
+A Java implementation of a map backed by a concurrent trie, as described by [Prokopec, Bronson, Bagwell, and Odersky](http://aleksandar-prokopec.com/resources/docs/ctries-snapshot.pdf).

 According to Wikipedia: